LemLib/LemLib/docs/tutorials/3_tuning_and_moving.md

 ## Optional - Tuning Timeouts

-You may have noticed that there are 4 more values in the angularController and lateralController structs.
+You may have noticed that there are 4 more values in the angularController and linearController structs.
 These are values for the timeouts.
 Here is how they work:

 - `smallErrorRange` is the range of error that is considered "small".
 If the error is within this range for `smallErrorTimeout` milliseconds, the robot will proceed to the next movement
 - `largeErrorRange` is the range of error that is considered "large".
 If the error is within this range for `largeErrorTimeout` milliseconds, the robot will proceed to the next movement